alexrobincrabbe/Boopball/README.md

 ### Unfixed Bugs

 <ul>
-<li> On certain levels somtimes no score is detected when the ball passes through the hoop
+<li> On certain levels sometimes no score is detected when the ball passes through the hoop

 - When the hoop is moving, it is possible for the hoop to move past the ball without a detection